 Program Time Limit: 5 years

-By the end of the MA in Theology and Educational Ministry program, a student:
+By the end of the MA in Theology and Educational Ministry program, a student should be able to:

 |Course Number||Course Title||Credits|

 |THEO 552||Sacraments and Liturgy||3|

 |THEO 631||Introduction to Christology (12 weeks)||3|

 |THEO 640||Presenting the Faith in the Modern World: Dealing with the Hard Questions||3|